adieu/django-mediagenerator/README.rst

 Python/pyjs_, CoffeeScript_, and much more.
 Visit the `project site`_ for more information.

-Most important changes in version 1.10.4
+Most important changes in version 1.11
 =============================================================

-* Fixed remapping of CSS url()s that contain a "?"
+* Added LESS support
-* Fixed serving of unicode content by media middleware
+* Fixed an incompatibility with App Engine 1.6.0 on Python 2.7

 See `CHANGELOG.rst`_ for the complete changelog.